Area:: 300 km2

 Foreign trade overview

-Foreign direct investment (FDI) had clearly decreased since 2008 due to the unfavorable international economic environment; however, it has started to rebound again in 2010.
-Considering the comparative advantages of the Philippines, such as: English speaking and well-skilled manpower, a strong cultural proximity to the United States, its geographical location in a dynamic area, the FDI flow in the Philippines is rather weak.
+After increasing by 15.5% in 2012 compared to 2011, foreign direct investment (FDI) again rose by 20% in 2013, reaching 3.86b USD.
+Considering the comparative advantages of the Philippines, such as: English speaking and well-skilled manpower, a strong cultural proximity to the United States, its geographical location in a dynamic area, the FDI flow in the Philippines remains rather weak.
 This can be partially explained by the fact that the country is evolving into a service society, with a low capital strength, which means a need of minimal equipment.
 In addition, the government favors subcontracting agreements between foreign companies and local enterprises rather than FDI in the strict sense of the term.
 Lastly, corruption, instability, inadequate infrastructures and not enough juridical security discourages investment.